kfk383/FinalProject/README.md

 - Photoshopped bagkround images for settings, instructions, and difficulty

 January 11, 2015
--Settings will have checkboxes for two backgrounds to the main game -Difficulty will have three settings to determine how much the mouse can affect the movement of the ball when playing the game
+- Settings will have checkboxes for two backgrounds to the main game
+- Difficulty will have three settings to determine how much the mouse can affect the movement of the ball when playing the game